EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 The `onFail` callback should be called if the request never completes, either because of a server error or explicit disconnection.
 It is mainly needed to clean up various flags, such as `txStates[txid].fetching`.

+* fetchServerVersion
+* fetchEstimateFee
 * fetchBlockHeader
 * fetchTransaction
-* fetchAddressHistory
 * fetchScriptHashHistory
-* subscribeAddress
+* fetchScripthashUtxo
 * subscribeScriptHash
-* fetchAddressUtxo
-* fetchScripthashUtxo
 * broadcastTx